This Medieval City in Europe Is Flowing With Chocolate and Lakeshores

 Photo by Anna Haines

-In the 1760s, the King of Sardinia built Carouge with the intention of making it a separate city that would rival Geneva.
+In the 1760s, the King of Sardinia—which didn’t become part of Italy until 1861—built Carouge with the intention of making it a separate city that would rival Geneva.
 While it remains a separate municipality today, locals consider it a suburb of Geneva, as it’s an easy 20-minute tram ride from downtown.
 With its cobblestone streets embellished with stucco facades, ornate doorways, and decorated moldings—signature characteristics of Sardinian architecture—it’s no surprise Carouge is protected as a Swiss National Heritage Site.

-Must-visit spots include the 18th-century Eglise Saint-Croix Church and Cinema Bio, an art-house movie theater that opened in 1912.
-Nearby, the lines at Gelatomania and MANU Gelato are worth the wait.
-Head to one of Carouge’s oldest bistros Bistrot du Lion d’Or for refined French-Swiss cuisine with Mediterranean flair (think red mullet fish stuffed with fregola and Iberian chorizo), or go for something more fun like EnVie Vegan Food, which serves plant-based dishes like the ‘Dark Knight Cheeseburger’ featuring a bun made of activated charcoal.
+Must-visit spots include the 18th-century Eglise Saint-Croix, a Roman Catholic church, and Cinema Bio, an art-house movie theater that opened in 1912.
+Nearby, the lines at Gelatomania and Manu Gelato are worth the wait.
+Head to one of Carouge’s oldest bistros, Bistrot du Lion d’Or, for refined French Swiss cuisine with Mediterranean flair (such as red mullet fish stuffed with fregola and Iberian chorizo), or go for something warming at Indian Rasoi, whose drinks menu focuses on wines from the Geneva region.

-Exterior of the Mandarin Oriental on the water at dusk.
+Exterior of the Mandarin Oriental beside water at dusk

 While there are plenty of charming old hotels in Old Town, rest up at the Mandarin Oriental for something refreshingly contemporary.